algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 ### Searching

+It is a very common scenario when >90% of operations are lookups, and even if this is not the case, every other tree operation typically begins with locating a key anyway, so we will start with implementing and optimizing the searches.

 When we implemented [S-trees](../s-tree/#optimization), we ended up storing the keys in permuted order due to the intricacies of how the blending/packs instructions work.
 For the *dynamic tree* problem, storing the keys in permuted order would make inserts much harder to implement, so we will change the approach instead.

 An alternative way to think about finding the would-be position of the element `x` in a sorted array is not "the index of the first element that is not less than `x`" but "the number of elements that are less than `x`."
 This observation generates the following idea: compare the keys against `x`, aggregate the vector masks into a 32-bit mask (where each bit can correspond to any element as long as the mapping is bijective), and then call `popcnt` on it, returning the number of elements less than `x`.